Republicans lash out at Democrats' claims that Trump intelligence pick Gabbard is 'compromised'

 Gabbard in 2022 endorsed one of Russia's justifications for invading Ukraine: the existence of dozens of U.S.-funded biolabs working on some of the world's nastiest pathogens.
 The labs are part of an international effort to control outbreaks and stop bioweapons, but Moscow claimed Ukraine was using them to create deadly bioweapons.
 Gabbard said she just voiced concerns about protecting the labs.

+Gabbard also has suggested that Russia had legitimate security concerns in deciding to invade Ukraine, given its desire to join NATO.

-Sen. Eric Schmitt, R-Missouri, said he thought it was “totally ridiculous” that Gabbard was being cast as a Russian asset for having different political views.
+Republican Sen. Eric Schmitt of Missouri said he thought it was “totally ridiculous” that Gabbard was being cast as a Russian asset for having different political views.

 “It’s insulting.
 It’s a slur, quite frankly.
 There’s no evidence that she’s a asset of another country,” he said on NBC.